docandrew/CuBit/README.md

 Testing & Debugging Tips
 ========================

-Using VirtualBox, you'll probably want to use the ICH9 chipset, but the default 64-bit hardware appears to work fine too.
+You can create an Ext2 disk image and read it in CuBit with these commands, shown here for a 128MB disk:

+    dd if=/dev/zero of=vhd.img bs=1M count=128
+    mkfs -t ext2 vhd.img
+    mkdir vhd
+    mount -t auto -o loop vhd.img vhd

+Now you have an empty filesystem in `vhd/` that you can add files to, mess around with permissions, etc. When you're done, unmount the image.

+    umount vhd

+Now you have a disk image that you can convert to the VirtualBox format with:

+    VBoxManage convertfromraw --format VDI vhd.img vhd.vdi

+You can add the new disk under Storage -> IDE controller in your VM settings.
+You'll probably want to use the ICH6 chipset.
+CuBit currently uses the ancient PIO method for ATA I/O. If you create a disk image and add it to the IDE controller with a different chipset, reads will probably fail.

+Note that CuBit just reads the Ext2 superblock currently, but progress is being made with basic filesystem support.

 Please experiment with different amounts of RAM, number of CPUs, etc.

 VirtualBox is a good tool for testing, however QEMU is nice when you need to use GDB to track down certain issues.
 Note that CuBit makes use of some